chemist/nemesis/readme.md

     nemesis = do

-      -- desc is optional, it gives some description to the following task desc "Hunter attack macro"
+      -- desc is optional, it gives some description to task that follows desc "Hunter attack macro"

       -- syntax: task "keyword: dependencies" io-action